 Women and Gender Studies Resource Room

-Located in Humanities 316, this space is available for study and small social gatherings, Monday-Friday 9-5, Fall and Spring semesters unless there is a previously scheduled meeting.
-Please email firstname.lastname@example.org to reserve the room for specific class study sessions.
+Located in Humanities 316, this space is usually available for study and small social gatherings, Monday-Friday 9-5.
+It is closed Fall 2020 but stay tuned for Spring 2021 news!

 The resource room also has a refreshed (non-circulating) library, with many current course texts and books of interest to WGS students.
 Browse the complete WGS library.